 It’s very simple and no special tools are required.
 Therefore, there really isn’t any trick to this stuff and you can be as sloppy as you want.
 It cleans up very easily with water.

 Don’t apply it sparingly, but rather apply it liberally.
 Squirt it out and make sure you put enough down to adequately fill the gaps where the air is coming out.
 In the tight or hard to reach spaces, I squirted it out onto my finger and shoved it in and around the gaps.
-If doing this, be careful as the edges of the sheet metal can be razor sharp!
+If doing this, be careful as the edges of the sheet metal can be really sharp!

 The tube says to wait 24 hours before starting the furnace so the mastic has time to dry, but I didn’t.
 In fact, I applied it when the furnace was running so I could tell if the air wasn’t leaking anymore.
 I suppose if there is a lot of air pressure coming out of the hole, it might keep pushing through the mastic, but I didn’t run into that problem.
 It took about 12 hours for it to completely dry but we live in a very dry climate.
-Again, clean up is very easy.